dowenberghmark/FPGA-SHA256/README.md

 -s  Specify how many Megabyte to read.
 The whole file will be read if the flag is not specified.
 -d  Activates debug mode.
 ```

+## Run Benchmarks
+Benchmarks can be generated for both device and host.

+Generate enough passwords (100 GB) with:

+`python host/generate_random_passwords.py 100000000`

+Compile the wanted target.
+For host:

+`cd host && make`

+For device, follow instructions in "Building PineappleExpress".

+Run the benchmarks with:

+`./benchmark.sh myoutput.csv random_passwords.txt <host/hw>`

+`myoutput.csv` will be populated with the benchmarking data.

 ## Code standard